Offshore Oil or Offshore Wind, Part 2

 John McCain is repeating the old conventional wisdom that we should set aside environmental concerns and open up more of our coastal waters to oil drilling.
 You know the conventional wisdom: Environmental benefits are nice, but expensive.
 Clean energy proponents are well-meaning, but naive and not very practical.
 Put another way, if we want real energy, we need to make a mess somewhere.

 John McCain is either unaware of the extent to which the world is changing, or hopes the rest of us won't notice.
 But more and more people are noticing the world is changing, and that environmentally sound energy choices are increasingly more economically sound than simply burning more fossil fuels.
-This is a theme I have stressed repeatedly, as when
+This is a theme I have stressed repeatedly, as when I first spoke publicly in favor of wind power in Delaware in March of last year:

 The debate over wind power in Delaware was won because most people understood that rising fossil fuel prices would make the offshore wind farm a good deal by comparison.
 The idea of a gas tax holiday didn't work for Senators McCain and Clinton because people could easily see that oil companies would just keep prices high and pocket the difference.